 Section 811 is governed by the regulations set forth in HUD 4350.3 REV-1 and HUD Notice H 2013-24: Section 811 Project Rental Assistance (PRA) Occupancy Interim Notice.

 Once an Owner/Agent is approved to participate in Section 811 the owner must:

-- Enter into a Rental Assistance Contract (RAC) with Rhode Island Housing to authorize rental assistance payments for specified units for a period of 20 years.
-Rhode Island Housing has the ability to modify the number of Section 811-assisted units in the RAC as the needs of the tenants change over time. - Execute a Use Agreement that restricts a specific number of units for use by extremely low-income persons with disabilities for a minimum of 30 years. - Maintain compliance with Uniform Physical Construction Standards (UPCS) and agree to periodic physical inspections every three (3) years. - Enter into a Model Lease with a program eligible tenant.
+- Enter into a Rental Assistance Contract (RAC) with RIHousing to authorize rental assistance payments for specified units for a period of 20 years.
+RIHousing has the ability to modify the number of Section 811-assisted units in the RAC as the needs of the tenants change over time. - Execute a Use Agreement that restricts a specific number of units for use by extremely low-income persons with disabilities for a minimum of 30 years. - Maintain compliance with National Standards for the Physical Inspection of Real Estate (NSPIRE)and agree to periodic physical inspections every three (3) years. - Enter into a Model Lease with a program eligible tenant.